A guide to human resource metrics

 Time to fill and time to hire

-Time to fill and time to hire are related metrics, but they don’t measure the same thing.
+Time to fill and time to hire are related common metrics, but they don't measure the same thing.

 Time to fill is the time it takes for you to fill an open position.
 Similar to recruiting and hiring expenses, knowing your time to fill a position will help you understand the true cost of employee turnover.
-It can also help you improve your candidate experience.
+It can also help you improve your employee experience.

 How to calculate time to fill